LinnSC/semester-project-2/README.md

 The visitor site consists of a home page featuring "New in".
 It also has a product page, with a product spesific page.
 The user can also shop the items by puting the products in a shopping cart.
 Users can also contact the store to request waiting list for an item.

 ### Admin section
 To get into the admin section you have to log in.
-Here you can add, edit and delete products.
+In the admin pages you can add, edit and delete products.

 ### Login info
 Username: linn.corneliussen@gmail.com <br>